 When it comes to the hair below your waist, some questions plague every man's mind.
 Does pubic hair grow back thicker if you shave it?
 Was it always this color?
 When is it time to see a doctor about this?

 Among those questions is one that has stumped mankind for its entire existence.
 Why are pubes so different from scalp hair?
-Actually, are they really that different, or are we just making assumptions?
+Are they really that different, or are we just making assumptions?
 Come along.
-We’re going to explore these mysteries and unlock the great secrets governing pubic hair.
+We're going to explore these mysteries and unlock the great secrets governing pubic hair.
 When we're done, you'll be just expert enough to impress a random person at a party with your arcane knowledge.
 Can you think of any better use of your time right now?
 Neither can we!

 How Are Pubes Different?